phellowseven/phellow-community/README.md

 pnpm run build
 ```

-The outputs are location in the `build` directory.
+The outputs are located in the `build` directory.
 For more details, see
 **[Building your app](https://kit.svelte.dev/docs/building-your-app)** in the SvelteKit
 documentation.